nespray14/cloudflare-se-assignment/README.md

   Clicking the country link dynamically routes the user to `/secure/[COUNTRY_CODE]`.
 The Worker securely fetches the flag image from an **R2 Bucket**.

 ## Repository Structure
+How to Test
+1.Navigate to the secure portal: https://tunnel.nespray14.org/secure

+2.Authenticate using your authorized email (OTP).

+3.Observe the dynamically generated HTML showing the user identity and timestamp.

+4.Click the Country Code link to retrieve the flag directly from R2 Storage.

 ```text
 /